Fernando Mamede

-In the European and World Athletics Championships and Olympics where he competed between 1971 and 1984, he either was eliminated from the finals, placed outside the top ten runners in them or dropped out of the final.
+In the European and World Athletics Championships as well as in the Olympics, three competitions where he competed between 1971 and 1984, he either was eliminated from the finals, placed outside the top ten runners in them or dropped out of the final.
 In the 1983 World Championships in Athletics and the 1984 Los Angeles Olympics, he ran excellently in the 10,000-metre qualifying heats, but he placed 14th in the World Championships final and failed to finish in the Olympic final.

-He remains one of fastest Europeans of all time in the 10,000 metres.
+He remains one of the fastest Europeans of all time in the 10,000 metres.

 Mamede also competed in cross country running, taking part in the IAAF World Cross Country Championships eleven times.
 His cross country career was highlighted by a bronze medal at the 1981 IAAF World Cross Country Championships and two wins at the Cross Internacional de Itálica.